 Cooking for Mental Health

-Mental Health Week, May 5-11 is a Canadian tradition, that aims to raise awareness about mental health and well-being, reduce stigma, and promote access to resources.
-The theme for 2025 is “Healing with Compassion”.
+May is Mental Health awareness month a Canadian tradition, that aims to raise awareness about mental health and well-being, reduce stigma, and promote access to resources.
+The theme for 2025 is “Unmasking Mental Health“.

 The Cummings Centre offers specialized groups for older adults who live with a mental illness to break isolation and enhance their quality of life by promoting community engagement, psychosocial support, and offering tailored intervention plans.